yqrashawn/conflux-portal-docs/docs/en/portal/Examples/Low_Level_CFX_Transfer.md

 // and handle the case where it isn't: if (typeof window.conflux === 'undefined') {
-  alert('Looks like you need a Dapp browser to get started.') alert('Consider installing Conflux Portal!')
+  alert('Looks like you need a Dapp browser to get started.') alert('Consider installing ConfluxPortal!')

 } else {

-  // In the case the user has Conflux Portal installed, you can easily
+  // In the case the user has ConfluxPortal installed, you can easily
   // ask them to sign in and reveal their accounts: conflux.enable()